 Our Level 1 and RoSPA-accredited Level 2 Food Hygiene courses are conscious of both your time and wallet.
 You can complete a course in just 1 to 2 hours, for just £9.95+VAT per person.
 Furthermore, you can download your verifiable certificate immediately upon completion.

 For more information about higher levels of food hygiene training, or to arrange face-to-face training for your team, please get in touch with our friendly customer support staff by calling us on 01327 552136 or email firstname.lastname@example.org today.
-Alternatively, if you’re unsure on what course you need, view our ‘which food hygiene course do I need?’
+Alternatively, if you’re unsure about what course you need, view our ‘which food hygiene course do I need?’